Request InformationInformation MeetingsApply Now

 The USF PsyD Program is accredited by the Western Association of Schools and Colleges (WASC) and has Associate Member status in the National Council of Schools and Programs of Professional Psychology (NCSPP).
 Graduates of the PsyD program at USF are eligible for licensure in California as psychologists.

-- The USF PsyD program will seek APA accreditation as soon as it is eligible and ongoing updates regarding progress toward accreditation will be made available.
+- The USF PsyD program will seek APA accreditation as soon as it is eligible.
+The program will make available ongoing updates regarding progress toward accreditation.

-- Graduates from APA-approved PsyD and PhD programs in Clinical Psychology who have also completed postdoctoral supervised clinical hours are eligible for licensure in every state.
-Graduates from WASC-accredited programs, such as USF, are eligible for licensure in California and many other states.
+- Graduates from WASC-accredited programs, such as USF, are eligible for licensure in California and some other states.

 Mission of the Program